SylvesterMachielse/PrometheusFileServiceDiscoveryApi.Client/README.md

 # PrometheusFileServiceDiscoveryApi.Client

-This is an .NetStandard Class library that serves as a client for PrometheusFileServiceDiscoveryApi
+This is a .NetStandard Class library that serves as a client for PrometheusFileServiceDiscoveryApi

+# Installation
+`Install-Package PrometheusFileServiceDiscoveryApi.Client -Version 1.0.0`

+# Usage

 ```csharp
 public interface ITargetsClient